-Concerns of our deteriorating social and geographical environment has gained popularity in recent times.
+Concerns about our deteriorating social and geographical environment have gained popularity in recent times.
 Global Warming, Deforestation, Oil Spills; you name it!
-Our desires and demands for consumption is costing us the longevity of our planet.
+Our desires and demands for consumption are costing us the longevity of our planet.
 If not all, at least most of us are aware of the conditions we live in today.
 But do we ever question ourselves on:

 - What is that we can do to make difference, to enhance change?